 "I grew up in San Francisco's Japantown - the JACL office always a block away from my preschool, afterschool program, summer camp (that I later came to work at) and high school youth leadership program.
 When I came to Washington, D.C., for college, I knew that being at Howard University - a historically Black college and university - would allow me to foster interracial solidarity, but I wouldn't have the same access to the Japanese American community....
-In D.C., I became a part of the Nikkei JACL community thanks to the high frequency of events organized by the JACL D.C. chapter and opportunities from the JACL EDC and National Board.
+In D.C., I became a part of the Nikkei JACL community thanks to the high larger Nikkei community in their area, or are members of a smaller-sized chapter, what can the JACL do to empower these youth in a similar way that I advocated for myself in D.C.?
+I think it is important to build bridges between nearby small JACL chapters and also expand outward when thinking about the JACL membership base.